 You can swipe on

-glitter eyeshadow or throw your hair into a sleek high pony, but don't forget about your mani.
-From sparkling French tips to a metallic take on the ever-popular Skittles design, there are plenty of holiday nails to choose from.
+glitter eyeshadow or throw your hair into a sleek high pony, but don't forget about your manicure this holiday season.
+From sparkling French tips to candy canes to a metallic take on the ever-popular Skittles design, there are plenty of holiday nails from which to choose.

-To help you find the perfect festive manicure, Bustle reached out to experts and nail polish brand founders to get some ideas on how to showcase the New Year's spirit via your nails.
+To help you find the perfect festive manicure, Bustle reached out to experts and nail polish brand founders to get some ideas on how to showcase the holiday spirit via your fingertips.
 From

-Pear Nova founder Rachel James to Orosa's Carolyn Chen and Sundays' Amy Lin (and more), we've rounded up the 12 chicest manicure designs that'll have your tips sparkling just in time to ring in 2021.
+Pear Nova founder Rachel James to Orosa's Carolyn Chen and Sundays' Amy Lin (and more), we've rounded up the 20 chicest manicure designs that'll have your tips sparkling between now and the new year.

-Prepare to have serious heart-eyes: These holiday nails feature everything from creative animal print to colorful confetti.
-So grab your mani tools and start prepping those nail beds for your Insta-ready New Year's Eve tips.
-Oh, and yes, they'll all look fabulous when you're holding your champagne glass.
+Prepare to have serious heart-eyes: These holiday nail ideas feature everything from creative animal print to colorful confetti.
+So grab your mani tools and start prepping those nail beds for your Insta-ready holiday tips.
+And yes, of course — they’ll all look fabulous as you hold your glass of champagne.

 We only include products that have been independently selected by Bustle's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.
 1 Dots

 Amy Lin says a cute dotted manicure is a great idea for the holiday.
 "The look is something fun and easy to make," she tells Bustle.
 "You can use different colors to create different styles."
-You can opt for a minimalist take and place a single dot at the base of each nail, or punch things up a bit by decking your full nail beds with a bold color, like Sundays' No. 13 Chili Pepper Red, for that New Year's Eve glam.
+You can opt for a minimalist take and place a single dot at the base of each nail, or punch things up a bit by decking your full nail beds with a bold color, like Sundays' No. 13 Chili Pepper Red, for some vibrant glam.

 "After nail prep, which helps nail polishes last longer, apply base coat and two layers of a base color of your choice," says Lin.
 Allow the polishes to dry.
 Then, apply a couple drops of nail polish onto foil paper.
 Using